FOSS4GAcademy/GST104FOSS4GLabs/Module 3 Lab/QGIS 2.2 and Inkscape 0.48/Module 3 Lab.md

 ![Roughed In Map Design](figures/Roughed-In_Map_Design.png "Roughed In Map Design")

 24. Take a moment to save your work in your lab directory.
-Click FileSave and name your document ‘Colorful Map of the USA’ in the ‘Inscape SVG (*.svg) format.
+Click File->Save and name your document ‘Colorful Map of the USA’ in the ‘Inscape SVG (*.svg) format.
 25. Click Save to save the document.

 ###Task 4 Designing the Final Map Layout